NanditaDamaraju/Deep-Learning-Melanoma/SegNet/README.md

+#Files Changed
+All files in scripts, ISBI, segnet_* in Models
 # SegNet

 The algorithm used for segmentation is SegNet (Nov 2015), I followed the instruction of the tutorial on their website to set it up: